 My research interests include ice sheet and glacier dynamics, tectonic tremor and slow slip, earthquakes, seismic triggering of earthquakes and other phenomena.
-I conduct research in Antarctica, Costa Rica, Greenland, and Alaska.
+I conduct research in Oklahoma, Texas, Antarctica, Costa Rica, Greenland, and Alaska.

 Prospective Students: Please contact me if you are interested in becoming a graduate student.

-Induced seismicityIn Texas and other states throughout the US, earthquakes have been closely associated (in time and space) with oil and gas activities.
+Induced seismicityIn Oklahoma, Texas, and other states throughout the US, earthquakes have been closely associated (in time and space) with oil and gas activities.
 Lately, we have been trying to identify when seismicity occurs and work with geologists and reservoir modelers to understand the conditions under which it occurs.

 Slow slip and tremorI was previously involved in an NSF-funded project to study subduction zone processes at the Costa Rica Nicoya Peninsula.
 A combination of continuous GPS and seismic data allowed us to study ocean-continent plate collision at various timescales and spatial scales (See publications).
 Volcanoes are the result water-enriched sediments trapped in the downgoing slab.
 I am involved in trying to organize a seismotectonics project in the Western Solomon Islands.